What are the International Health Regulations?

 Q: What are the International Health Regulations?

-A: The International Health Regulations (IHR) are an international legal instrument that is binding on 194 countries across the globe, including all the Member States of WHO.
-Their aim is to help the international community prevent and respond to acute public health risks that have the potential to cross borders and threaten people worldwide.
+A: The International Health Regulations, or IHR (2005), represent an agreement between 196 countries to work together for global health security.
+The regulations aim to help the international community prevent and respond to acute public health risks that have the potential to cross borders and threaten people worldwide.